KBNLwikimedia/wikimedia-various-tools/README.md

 *A collection of various smaller tools to work with Wikimedia projects (Wikipedia, Commons, Wikidata)*

-*Latest update*: 21 October 2025
+*Latest update*: 22 October 2025

 --------------
 ## Tools overview

 This repo contains the following tools:

-1) [Wikimedia Commons File Metadata Downloader](wmc-metadata-downloader/README.md): A tool to collect metadata from Wikimedia Commons files or categories and write them into an Excel sheet — safely, in chunks, and with per-file JSON snapshots.
+1) [Wikimedia Commons File Metadata Downloader](wmc-metadata-downloader/README.md): Collect metadata from Wikimedia Commons files or categories and write them into an Excel sheet — safely, in chunks, and with per-file JSON snapshots.

 2) TO ADD: [Wikimedia Commons Image Downloaders](xxx): Three different scripts to download images from Wikimedia Commons based on various criteria, such as categories, xxxss, or specific file lists.